epam/edp-ddm-bpms/ddm-bpm/README.md

-# business-process-management
+# ddm-bpm

 ### Overview

-* The main purpose of the business-process-management service is to extend the Camunda API.
+* The main purpose of the ddm-bpm service is to extend the Camunda API.
 * execution of business processes described in BPMN notation;
 * execution of business rules described in DMN notation;
 * execution of scripts in the scope of business process tasks.